input-output-hk/iohk-ops/doc/IOHK GPG Authority Usage Guidelines.md

          `GNUPGHOME=<MASTER-DIR> gpg --send-keys`

+NOTE: we need to let the world know about any changes to the subkeys -- the way is to use the `publish-master` subcommand (see next section).

 ### Publishing the keys

-The public part of the keychain can be exported in two ways -- as a GPG keybox (to allow convenient handover to a third party), and as an ASCII-armored keychain:
+The public part of the keychain can be exported in three ways -- as a GPG keybox (to allow convenient handover to a third party), as an ASCII-armored keychain, and through keyservers:

 1.  `authority.sh <MASTER-DIR> export-public-keys-to <PUBLIC-DIR> `
 1.  `authority.sh <MASTER-DIR> print-public-keys`
+1.  `authority.sh <MASTER-DIR> publish-master [<KEYSERVER>]`

 ### Master key revocation